andrewkozinski/weather-app/README.md

 Submitted by: **Andrew Kozinski**

 This web app: **Weather app created using the OpenWeatherMapAPI.
 Allows users to search for a city and get the forecast from the city.
 Information such as temperature, weather and time is displayed in results.
 Users can filter by weather, time and date.
-Also this projected us [98.css](https://jdan.github.io/98.css/)**
+Also this projected used [98.css](https://jdan.github.io/98.css/).**

 Time spent: **5** hours spent in total